jbcodeforce/eda-lab-mongodb/README.md

 Could not resolve dependencies for project org.apache.camel.kafkaconnector:camel-consul-kafka-connector:jar:0.10.0-SNAPSHOT: Could not transfer artifact org.apache.camel:camel-health:jar:3.10.0-20210427.184531-134 from/to apache.snapshots (https://repository.apache.org/snapshots/): transfer failed for https://repository.apache.org/snapshots/org/apache/camel/camel-health/3.10.0-SNAPSHOT/camel-health-3.10.0-20210427.184531-134.jar: peer not authenticated
 ```

-This could be due to network communication issue.
+This may be due to network communication issue.
 In this case, look at the component that was not built and continue from there by adding `-rf :<component-name` for example build from `consul` component:

 ```sh